5.3 Dark Current and Hot Pixels

 5.3.1 Dark Current

-Using an old superdark reference file can produce a poor dark correction by either leaving too many hot pixels uncorrected and unflagged or creating many negative "holes" caused by the correction of hot pixels which were not actually hot in the science data (i.e., if the detectors were warmed to anneal hot pixels in the interim).
+Using an out-of-date superdark reference file can produce a poor dark correction by either leaving too many hot pixels uncorrected and unflagged or creating many negative "holes" caused by the correction of hot pixels which were not actually hot in the science data (i.e., if the detectors were warmed to anneal hot pixels in the interim).

 5.3.2 Hot Pixels